If you have ulcerative colitis (UC), you’ve probably heard of biologics, a relatively new treatment for the condition.

 Think about biologics as tiny, human-made “soldiers.”
 When they’re injected into the body, they fight off the inflammation that causes so much discomfort for those living with UC.

-Three types of biologics include:
+Three types of biologics are:

 - anti-tumor necrosis factor (anti-TNF) agents